 The moment you stop worrying about money, life gets better.™

 Ken Robinson founded Practical Financial Planning in 1996.
 With decades of experience in the industry, he's authored several books on financial planning, including the groundbreaking Don’t Make a Budget: Why It’s So Hard to Save Money and What to Do About It.
-In addition, he wrote, produced and directed a critically acclaimed video about the economy in recession.
 He's been quoted in The New York Times as well as Kiplinger’s Personal Finance and Money magazines, and his writing has appeared in Cleveland’s The Plain Dealer and in the journal Science.

-He is also the owner of Financial Self-Confidence, a service that provides keynote speeches and seminars on personal finance.
+He is also the owner of Financial Self-Confidence, which provides keynote speeches and seminars on personal finance.
 As a speaker, Ken’s known for his rap music video about the stock market in recession.

 In his off hours, Ken enjoys bicycling, music (especially jazz and classical), and recently has rekindled an interest in cryptography, solving ciphers that are written as puzzles.
 He rejoined the American Cryptogram Association after a 40-year hiatus, and has solved ciphers in English, French, Spanish, Latin, Dutch, Swedish, German, and Portuguese (sometimes with the help of Google Translate).

 What’s your favorite quote?

 “Never give in, never give in, never, never, never, never—in nothing, great or small, large or petty—never give in except to convictions of honour and good sense.”
 Winston Churchill, October 29, 1941, Harrow School.